-When we think of winter eating, we often think of warm roasts, stews, and other satisfying comfort foods.
+When we think of healthy comfort foods, we often think of warm roasts, stews, and other satisfying dishes—the types of foods that typically fill our tables as part of our Thanksgiving feasts.
 And what ingredients do many of these dishes share?
-Root vegetables.
-Readily available all winter, they are often staples of hearty winter cooking.
-They also happen to be jam-packed with healthy nutrients
+Root vegetables, which happen to be jam-packed with healthy

 The Folklore.
 Despite a history as peasant food in ancient times, and later a reputation as the source of dinnertime revolt for many children, this bulbous root deserves a say—it has plenty to bring to the table!
 In fact, Roman philosopher Pliny the Elder wrote that the turnip was one